This insect identification chart is such an easy kids craft. It allows your children (and you!) to learn about the bugs in your environment!

 Halloween is right around the corner – the holiday where we celebrate all that is creepy and spooky.
 And I don't know about you, but to me there is nothing creepier than insects.
 And living in the south means that we have some BIG, scary bugs (I guess they like warmer temperatures?).
 I see insects running around here all the time and always wonder what they are.

-I made this easy kids craft project so that you can take the opportunity, with your children, to learn about the bugs in your environment!
+I made this easy insect identification chart project so that you can take the opportunity, with your children, to learn about the bugs in your environment!
 This would make a great science fair or home school project, and it's so easy to make.
 Here's how I did it.

 Gather These Supplies